Judie Tzuke: 1982–1995

-1996-present
+1996–present

 Tzuke released her tenth studio album, Under the Angels, in October 1996 on her own label, Big Moon Records.
-The album was previewed by two dates at London's Jazz Café, in August 1996 and in Dublin in October that year.
-Three tours to promote the album, playing at over 30 venues, took place in January/February, June and November 1997.
-Recordings from the tour culminated in another live album, Over the Moon (1997).
+Recordings from a tour to promote the album culminated in another live album, Over the Moon (1997).

 In 1998, Tzuke released her eleventh studio album, Secret Agent, again on her own label, Big Moon.
 Bob Harris of BBC Radio 2 included one of the album's tracks, "Tonight", on his compilation CD Bob Harris Presents...
 (Vol.1).
 In 2000, Tzuke gained the rights to her first three albums recorded for Rocket Records and reissued them on CD via Big Moon.
 She named her tour later that year the "Phoenix Tour", a reference to her last Rocket Records album, I Am the Phoenix.
-Following this came a new live album, Six Days Before the Flood (2000), and a new studio album, Queen Secret Keeper (2001).
+Following this came a live album, Six Days Before the Flood (2000), and a studio album, Queen Secret Keeper (2001).
 Another live album, Drive Live, was released in 2002.

 Tzuke then released an album of covers, The Beauty of Hindsight, in September 2003.
 A self-promoted tour in September ended with two nights at London's Bush Hall.
-Two dates in March 2004 were played at London's Cabot Hall in Canary Wharf as part of the Docklands Music Festival and the following night at Dartford's Mick Jagger Centre, previewing two new tracks—"Addiction" (never released but later part of the B.E.D.'s Ver.
-1.0 and Ver.
-1.5 albums with Tzuke on backing vocals) and "Before I Found My Heart".
+Two dates in March 2004 were played at London's Cabot Hall in Canary Wharf as part of the Docklands Music Festival and the following night at Dartford's Mick Jagger Centre.

-In 2004, Tzuke release her thirteenth album, The End of the Beginning, which saw her returning to a much heavier rock style on many of the tracks and the use of strings for the first time since 1981.
-Most of the album was played as part of her tour in October of that year.
-2002 Pop Idol runner-up Gareth Gates joined Tzuke on stage to sing backing vocals on the track "Bully".
-The pair were first introduced by Lucie Silvas who had previously been one of Tzuke's backing singers and had also written material for Gates.
-Silvas and Tzuke also co-wrote most of the songs for Silvas' platinum-selling 2004 album Breathe In and co-wrote four tracks for Silvas' 2006 album The Same Side.
-Tzuke also provided backing vocals.